 3. Honest Disinfectant Spray

 Product description: “A powerful antibacterial spray that kills 99.9% of the germs your fam comes in contact with daily, and effectively fights against the cold + flu viruses.
 Made without harsh chemicals and chlorine bleach.”

 4. Bona PowerPlus Antibacterial Hard-Surface Floor Cleaner

 Disinfecting your countertops can certainly feel like a chore, but it’s so important.
-By making sure your kitchen and bathroom countertops are germ-free, you seriously decrease your family’s risk of getting sick… and if any chore is worth it, that one certainly fits the bill.
+By making sure your kitchen and bathroom countertops are germ-free, you decrease your family’s risk of getting sick.
+If any chore is worth it, that one certainly fits the bill.

 What are your favorite cleaning products for disinfecting your bathroom and kitchen countertops?
 Tell us in the comments below.